 Visiting a chiropractor in the Netherlands

 Services are open to people of all ages and levels of fitness.
-As Dr Stephen says: “We see people from birth to those 90-plus.
-We also offer special programs for pregnant women.
-Our philosophy is that anyone who has a spine can benefit from chiropractic care.”
+People use chiropractors from birth to 90-plus.
+There are also special programs for pregnant women.
+The philosophy is that anyone who has a spine can benefit from chiropractic care.

 Your initial appointment with a chiropractor in the Netherlands will usually be an assessment session.

 The first session with a chiropractor in the Netherlands lasts around 45 minutes with subsequent sessions taking around 10-20 minutes, so you don’t have to worry about appointments eating into too much of your schedule.
 The number of sessions needed varies depending on the patient’s situation.

 Finding a chiropractor in Amsterdam and in the Netherlands